openthread/ot-docs/site/en/codelabs/openthread-border-router/index.lab.md

 ## Set Up OTBR
 Duration: 05:00

+> aside positive
+>
+> Both RCP and NCP designs are compatible with this codelab.
+You can select the design you prefer for your OTBR.

 The quickest way to set up an OTBR is by following the [OTBR Setup Guide](https://openthread.io/guides/border-router).